 Is December a Good Time to Visit Guatemala?

-What makes December different from a plain weather report is how much actually happens.
-Quema del Diablo opens the month on the 7th.
-Chichicastenango’s Fiesta de Santo Tomás runs from the 13th through the 21st.
-Posadas fill the streets from the 16th through Christmas Eve.
-Christmas Eve is the heart of the holiday season here, with tamales, fireworks, family dinners, and midnight hugs.
-New Year’s Eve closes it all out with another wave of fireworks lighting up the whole country at once.
+What makes December different from a regular dry-season month is how much happens.
+Quema del Diablo opens the season on December 7.
+Ciudad Vieja celebrates the Inmaculada Concepción on December 8.
+Virgen de Guadalupe is December 12.
+Chichicastenango’s Santo Tomás celebration runs through December 21.
+Posadas fill the streets from December 16 through Christmas Eve.
+Christmas Eve and New Year’s Eve both end with fireworks at midnight.

-Book everything earlier than you think you need to.
-Flights, hotels, restaurants, tours, shuttles, and volcano hikes fill up fast for the last two weeks of the month, and prices climb right along with demand.
+Book earlier than you think you need to.
+Flights, hotels, restaurants, tours, shuttles, and volcano hikes fill up fast during the last two weeks of December, and prices rise with demand.

 📌 IS IT SAFE?